chiphuyen/aie-map/README.md

 10. Assets associated with the review (e.g. the screenshot of the review)
 11. The time when the review is uploaded

+Make the location optional.
+If no location is chosen, default to Antartica.

 If users click on a review, there can be a link to the person's original post.

+### See all reviews
+When I click on a book's name, I can see a list of all reviews for that book.
+Each review in the list should be compact (with options to read more) and with city tag next to it.

+When I click on the city/country name from each review, I can see all reviews for that city/country.

+When I click on the company name from each review, I can see all reviews from that company.

+## Upload a review

 When I visit the link [homepage]/upload, I can upload a review by potentially uploading a screenshot of the review.

 If a screenshot is uploaded, automatically extract all the information you can.

 If an information is missing, there's an option for me to add the missiong detail.

+### Auto-extract information from each screenshot
+Use a better model for information extraction from image, ideally an open source LLM.
+1. Choose a model for it.
+2. Write the prompt to extract the data.
+3. Write test to make sure the extraction is correct.